DemaciaLarz/TDQN-in-keras/README.md

 ***Preprocessing***

 One question that arose was how to encode this properly such that core pieces of information do not get lost.
-Many variations were tested.

 First of all the cash and stock value made sense to simply put in a two-dimensional vector and apply some normalizer of choice.
-They would under all circumstances maintain their opposite proportions meanwhile bottoming out when zero, this would in turn provide a signal to the agent about which kind of position it is capable to formulate.
+They would under all circumstances maintain their opposite proportions.

 A number of scaling methods were tested, standard normal scaling, removing the mean and scale to unit variance is what worked best.
 The reason is simply that it brings such stability in training so that it allows for results to maybe or maybe not come to light.